Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Introduction

 \subsection{Main results}

-To present the univariate result, we assume that $\ga=\half$ and $m_\ga=0$, our argument can be easily extended to any other quantile that satisfies Assumption~\ref{as1}. \begin{thm} Let $(X_i)_{i\in[n]}$ be random variables that satisfy Assumption~\ref{as1} with $\ga=\half$, $m_\ga=0$, and suppose that $G=([n],E)$ satisfies Assumption~\ref{as:dg}.
-Let $M_n$ be as in~\eqref{def:M} and $\theta$ be as in~\eqref{def:cmed}.
-Then
+In this section, we present our main results covering the univariate case (see Theorem~\ref{theorem: univ DG med}) and its extension to the multivariate case (see Theorem~\ref{theorem: multi quantile gen}).
+To present the univariate result, we assume that $\ga=\half$ and $m_\ga=0$; however, our argument can be easily extended to any other quantile that satisfies Assumption~\ref{as1}.
+To keep the exposition simple, we make a natural assumption that some of the parameters are uniformly bounded~\eqref{eq:unifbdd_thm} and~\eqref{eq:multbdd}, which could be relaxed by changing the Theorems~\ref{theorem: univ DG med} and~\ref{theorem: multi quantile gen} to hold for $n$ large enough, see Remark~\ref{rem:as}.